aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 >
 > [<i class="fab fa-youtube" /> MUSIC SPACE #08 (Second half) ](https://youtu.be/6NZJpD45MOU)

-This is the first time Suisei invited non-Hololive talent to her radio program.
+This was the first time Suisei invited a non-Hololive talent to her radio program.

-They mentioned the place to want to go together is *Tokyo Disney Land*.

-And the Toko wants to go for Gourmet Tour in *Tokyo Disney Land*.
+They mentioned the place they want to go together was *Tokyo Disney Land*, and while they were there, Toko wanted to go to the Gourmet Tour in *Tokyo Disney Land*.

 ::: details About Toko's ears

-(Talking about where a Mickey Mouse ear)
+(Talking about wearing the Mickey Mouse ears)

-:comet: : *Then there would be two kinds of ears, so what happened to your dog-like ears...*
+:comet: : *So there would be two kinds of ears...  what would happen to your dog-like ears...*

-:tropical_drink: : *Not dog, Cerberus.*
+:tropical_drink: : *Not dog.
+Cerberus.*

 :comet: : *Well then what should we call the ear of Cerberus (nani mimi)?*